 As more noted prisoners were called, it became obvious to the prison population that something sinister was about to happen and that most of us would end up being taken away.
 We could hear some wrestling outside our doors as some of the prisoners started shouting slogans, we heard “EPRP Yachenefal” and “Sefew Hezib Yachenefal“–“victory for EPRP” and “the masses will win”–followed by one of the famous revolutionary songs, “Yeteglu Newe Hiwete” (“My life is devoted to the struggle”) which was sung by prisoners in my cell and other cells as well.
 It became noisy outside, and the tension grew inside; it was like a pressure cooker where the temperature was notched up a little higher.
 The prison room was covered with billows of cigarette smoke so thick you could slice it with a sword.
 It was like a scene from a horror movie, and that moment remains etched in my memory forever.
 I heard Kassa Kuma’s name, and a little later it was followed by Tesfaye Zewde Tadesse, and I felt right there and then that my name will come up next.

-Kassa, Tesfaye, Million and I belonged to EPRP’s youth league and were organized as a study group in a clandestine cell along with one contact person Tewodros, a university student, who was not arrested at the time.
+Kassa, Tesfaye, Million and I belonged to EPRP’s youth league and were organized as a study group in a clandestine cell.
+Tesfaye was our link to higher ups in the organization hierarchy.
 Kassa and Tesfaye were taken as prisoners a week before Million and I were picked up.
 Kassa and Tesfaye were subjected to some torture that led to finger pointing to Million and me as part of the study group.
 I moved myself closer to the door while leaning on the wall, and I heard quite a bit of encouragement from the prisoners directed to the one’s whose names had been called, Berta, Ayzosh, which simply means have courage.
 There might have been a total of four or five prisoners from prison cell #9 that were called that evening, and the total number of prisoners that left Meakelawi or 3rd police station that night was close to forty five, according to the tally that was collected by the prisoners the next day.

 Back in prison, there was a similar routine that took place a month later, and I was expecting my name to be on the list of names called.
 I stayed close to the door so as not to cause any commotion should I had gotten called.
 However, my name was never announced, and neither was Million’s.
 Two months later, Million and I along with some other prisoners were transferred to the main prison, Kerchele, in Addis Ababa where I was greeted by my father.